How long does otters live

 The specific habitat and environmental conditions in which otters live can greatly affect their lifespan.
 Otters that inhabit polluted or degraded habitats are more susceptible to diseases, toxins, and reduced food availability, leading to shorter lifespans.
 Conversely, otters residing in well-preserved environments with abundant food resources may have longer lifespans.

-See also How long do labradors sleep
+See also How long do herbicides take to work

 Available Food Sources